derek10cloud/opensearch-scripts/search-test/README.md

 Script for opensearch (AWS Managed)

+## Before you run script

+- First, you need to set it to 1 shard per node and run the script
+- If you didn't make a cluster, it's best to set the number of nodes to one during test
+- You should limit other search requests from progressing when you run the test

 ## environment variable

 | Arguments              | Example                               | Default Value  | optional | Note                                                                      |